blair-aitken/lane-detection/README.md

 ---

-### Example Data
+### Sample Data
-A small example dataset is included in `data/example/` so you can test the full pipeline without collecting your own data first.
+A small example dataset is included in `data/sample_data/` so you can test the full pipeline without collecting your own data first.

 ---